 - Transformation: This step transforms the normalized form of the topic map into a canonical form.

-- Serialization: This step serializes the canonical form of the topic map into a format that can be easily compared.
+- Finally, Serialization: This step serializes the canonical form of the topic map into a format that can be easily compared.

 The end result of the canonicalization process is two topic maps that are in the same format and can be easily compared for equality.